 II.1 Introduction

 The extended network quality base package is technically stable and a proven technology in the market.
 However, the publication was stopped in 2005, in favour of a more future-safe solution, which is now available by H.248.48.
-Use of the extended network quality base (H.248.xnq) is therefore deprecated.
+Use of the extended network quality base [b-ITU-T H.248.xnq] is therefore deprecated.

 The package usage detailed template is provided in next sub-clause, due to the fact of existing H.248 profiles which might replace that package in an up-versioned profile.